aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ### Database Password Sync {#database-password-sync}

-The `database.sync_passwords` option enables password synchronization.
+The `database => sync_passwords` option enables password synchronization.
 Password synchronization captures and hashes the users password upon login if they pass LDAP authentication.
 This helps in situations where you may want to provide a "back up" option in case your LDAP server is unreachable, as well as a way of determining if a users password is valid without having to call to your LDAP server and validate it for you.